Kamisia/Kamisia/README.md

 Currently contributing to a production-oriented web application (private repository), where I:

 - build and maintain data-driven frontend features
-- integrate frontend with backend APIs and external systems
+- collaborate on API integration and data contracts
 - implement structured loading states and defensive error handling
 - focus on accessibility, responsiveness, and maintainable architecture